Stephen Pagliuca

-Stephen Gerard Pagliuca (born January 16, 1955) is an American private equity investor, co-chairman of Bain Capital, and co-owner of the Boston Celtics of the National Basketball Association (NBA) and Atalanta of Italian Serie A association football league.
+Stephen Gerard Pagliuca (born January 16, 1955) is an American private equity investor, co-chairman of Bain Capital, and owner of Atalanta of Italian Serie A association football league.
+He is also former co-owner of the Boston Celtics of the National Basketball Association (NBA).

 Education

 Raised in the Basking Ridge section of Bernards Township, New Jersey, Pagliuca graduated from Ridge High School in 1973.
 He attended Duke University where he played freshman basketball before receiving a BA in 1977.
 He has served on Duke's Trinity Board of Investors from 2001 to 2008, chairing the board from 2005 to 2007.
 He is a member of the Campaign Steering Committee and also serves on the board of trustees, serving on the Audit Committee and the Institutional Advancement Committee.

 Pagliuca received an MBA from Harvard Business School (HBS) in 1982.
 He is member of the HBS Board of Dean's Advisors, the University Board of Overseers Committee on University Resources and the HBS Healthcare Initiative Advisory Board.
 He serves on the MGH President's Council and co-chairs the HBS Fund.